It was pretty darn good last year, the buzz in the Southbank tangible on opening night.

 So this year’s 33rd – yes, really! – edition of BFI Flare, one of the world’s long-standing LGBTQ+ film festies, comes with the thwack of expectation.

-The festival opens with Chanya Button’s much-hyped period drama Vita and Virginia, charting the passionate relationship between Virginia Woolf and enigmatic aristo Vita Sackville-West, starring Elizabeth Debicki and Gemma Arterton respectively.
+The festival opens with Chanya Button’s rather stately period drama Vita and Virginia, charting the passionate relationship between Virginia Woolf (Elizabeth Debicki) and enigmatic aristo Vita Sackville-West (Gemma Arterton).

 Fast forward to the Closing Night Gala and you’ll catch the European premiere of Justin Kelly’s JT Leroy.
 As for in between?
-Highlights include Marco Berger’s The Blond One, about a bromance between two young men, and Mapplethorpe, which stars Matt Smith as the iconic photographer.
+Highlights Mapplethorpe, which stars Matt Smith as the iconic photographer, and Tomer Heymann’s Jonathan Agassi Saved My Life, an enlightening, absorbing doc about the eponymous porn star.